 The key to starting an Industrial Hemp industry is establishing a primary hemp processing plant, known as a "Decorticator."
 Without a buyer, farmers will not risk growing hemp.
-Splitting hemp straw into hurd and bast fiber is essential for the further production of the many products made from hemp.
+Processing hemp straw into hurd and bast fiber is essential for producing construction materials in Hawai'i.